 Which coin is most valuable?

-There is no guarantee that any coin will make you rich.
-However, if you are looking for a coin that has the potential to increase in value, you may want to consider buying a rare coin or a coin with an error.
+There is no confirmation that any coin will make any person rich.
+However, if you need a coin that has the potential to rise in value, you need to consider buying a rare coin or a coin that has errors.

-The most valuable coin is the 1794 Flowing Hair dollar, which is worth over $10 million in good condition.
-This coin is rare because it is one of the first coins ever minted by the United States.
+1794 Flowing Hair Dollar, worth more than $10 million in good condition.
+It is rare since it is one of the first coins ever made.

 What are the top 5 coins?